jphavill/hugosite/strings.md

 ## The How

-A string is dentoed by surrounding characters in either single ' or double " quotes.
+A string is denoted by surrounding characters in either single ' or double " quotes.

  ```py
 myString = "This is a string denoted with double quotes"
 myOtherString = 'This is also a string, instead denoted with single quotes'
  ```
 ---